JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/google_vertex.md

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, select `ᯤ` button, and click on `Disconnect from CodeGPT`
+If you want to remove your API Key from CodeGPT, select `ᯤ` button, and click on `Disconnect from Google Vertex`
 :::

 ## Google Models available in CodeGPT